-Vocational Education and Training (VET) prepares students for specific careers within the workplace, or supports their transition to vocational and/or higher education.
+Vocational Education and Training (VET) is an education that prepares students for specific careers within the workplace, or supports their transition to vocational and/or higher education.

 It is a learning option that is available to young people in schools in the senior phase of their learning, and it can provide credit towards a nationally recognised VET qualification within the Australian Qualifications Framework (AQF).
-Within schools VET is known as Vocational Education and Training in secondary schools.
+Within schools VET is known as Vocational Education and Training in Schools (VETiS).

 VCE VET Programs